The Rat Terrier: A Versatile and Energetic Breed

 What is the difference between a Rat Terrier and a Jack Russell?

 The main differences between Rat Terriers and Jack Russell Terriers lie in their size, appearance, and temperament.
 As mentioned earlier, Rat Terriers are slightly larger and more muscular than Jack Russells.
-Jack Russells have a distinct all-white coat, while Rat Terriers come in various colors and patterns.
+Jack Russells have a distinct all-white coat, while Rat Terriers come in various colours and patterns.
 Temperament-wise, Rat Terriers are often considered more trainable and eager to please, whereas Jack Russells can be more stubborn and independent.

 Conclusion